ece362-purdue/proton-labs/lab0-intro/README.md

 If you see this, you have successfully flashed your Pico with the new program, and you should see the LED flashing twice a second again.

 To set up the Serial Monitor, press Ctrl-Shift-P (or Cmd-Shift-P on a Mac) and type `Terminal: Focus on Serial Monitor View`.
 You can also pull it up if you have a terminal open by looking for the "Serial Monitor" tab.
 Open it, and click Start Monitoring.
 You should see the "Hello, world!" message appear every half second.

+If you are monitoring but you see no messages, verify that:
+- A light is blinking at least every second on your Debug Probe without any intervention.
+This verifies that text is being sent to your computer through it from the Pico 2.
+- You are connected to the correct Port.
+Some computers may have virtual COM port devices, so you may be connected to the wrong one.
+Try changing the Port options to see if the message appears.

 ![serial-monitor](serial-monitor.png)